AUSTRALIA’S FIRST ‘8’

-For the sake of longevity and also for the fact that kauri of the necessary lengths for the deck were unable to be sourced, high-grade teak has replaced the original kauri planking, .
-The covering board was clearly kauri but unable to be replicated.
+For the sake of longevity and also for the fact that kauri of the necessary lengths for the deck were unable to be sourced, high-grade teak has replaced the original kauri planking.
+The covering board was clearly kauri but unable to be replicated in the same width.
 It is estimated that the deck had been replaced three times prior to Beashel’s deck.

 The introduction of the new deck allowed us to take took her back to her original racing deck configuration.
 Correcting past mistakes, her transom was also restored to its original perfect form.
 Taking Defiance back to her original day- boat format became obvious.
 Removing good work was sometimes part of the process that ultimately pared her back to the purity of Digby’s original plan.